Top 10 Challenges of Studying Abroad and How to Overcome Them

 Though you might have stayed in hostels before or had your fair share of days away from home, the noted fact here is that it's nowhere near to the experience you would have when moving abroad to study, where you are away from home but very far away from your loved ones.

-Among all these experiences as a whole, it is common to feel Anxiety, loneliness or being depressed, as everything is new – place, people, and food.
+Among all these experiences as a whole, it is common to feel Anxiety, loneliness, or depression, as everything is new – place, people, and food.

 How to overcome